citp/privacy-policy-historical/t/th/the/themefurnace.com.md

-> *The following text is extracted and transformed from the themefurnace.com privacy policy that was archived on 2014-02-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140225175248id_/http%3A//themefurnace.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the themefurnace.com privacy policy that was archived on 2014-09-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140909064039id_/http%3A//themefurnace.com/privacy) for the most accurate reproduction.*

-# Privacy Policy Theme Furnace
+# Privacy Policy | ThemeFurnace

 ## What information do we collect?